alexmg/Moniker/README.md

 # Moniker [![Build Status](https://dev.azure.com/alexmg/Moniker/_apis/build/status/alexmg.Moniker?branchName=master)](https://dev.azure.com/alexmg/Moniker/_build/latest?definitionId=4&branchName=master)

 Moniker is a tiny .NET library and CLI tool for generating fun names.

 It started as a port of the [moniker](https://github.com/technosophos/moniker) Go package that is used by the [Helm](https://github.com/helm/helm) project to generate release names, but was extended to also include the name generator used by the [Moby](https://github.com/moby/moby) project for naming Docker containers.
 Both name generators use a scheme that combines a random value from a list of adjectives with another random value from a list of nouns.

-In the case of Moniker the nouns are [animals](https://github.com/technosophos/moniker/blob/master/animals.txt) and for Moby they are [notable scientists and hackers](https://github.com/moby/moby/blob/master/pkg/namesgenerator/names-generator.go#L114).
+In the case of Moniker the nouns are [animals](https://github.com/technosophos/moniker/blob/master/animals.txt):

-## Moniker style examples

 ```
 wobbly-whippet